Berlin International Film Festival: Early years and awards

 The FIAPF (Fédération Internationale des Associations de Producteurs de Films) banned the awarding of jury prizes at the festival, so between 1952 and 1955, the winners of the Golden Bear were determined by the audience members.
 In 1956, FIAPF formally accredited the festival and since then the Golden Bear has been awarded by an international jury.

-During the Cold War, a selection of the films were also screened in East Berlin.
-The Berlin Wall did not go up until 1961.
+Prior to the erection of the Berlin Wall in 1961, a selection of the films were also screened in East Berlin.

+The fifth edition in 1955 saw the first (West) German film to win the Golden Bear, Robert Siodmak's Die Ratten.

 In 1957, the Zoo Palast became the main venue for the festival, and remained so until the move to Potsdamer Platz in 2000 (see Venues below).

+1960s

+In 1963, two years after the Berlin Wall had been erected, a daily show of the Berlinale was shown on television in East Germany, with five films in competition broadcast.

+Controversy arose in 1964 with the rejection by Bauer, on insistence from the church, of Vilgot Sjöman's second film, 491, from the competition.

+Werner Herzog's first feature film, Lebenszeichen, premiered at the festival in 1968.